 If you walk around your home or the hospital, you should have less pain and are more likely to actually have a shorter labor.

-Try rocking, squatting, sitting, swaying, and switching sides while resting to help your body work with your contractions since gravity and mobility help baby move down.
+Try rocking, squatting, sitting, swaying, and switching sides while resting to help your body work with your contractions since gravity and mobility help the baby move down.

 7. Spend Early Labor At Home